CrazyNoDota/nomadway/SETUP.md

 - Images are loaded from Unsplash (requires internet connection)
 - Maps require internet for initial load (then cached)
-- All data is stored locally (no backend needed)
+- All data is stored locally (no backend needed for core features)
 - Saved places persist using AsyncStorage
+- **AI Chat requires backend server** - See `AI_CHAT_SETUP.md` for setup
+- Map defaults to Kazakhstan view (48.0196, 66.9237) with zoom level 5

 ## 🐛 Troubleshooting